Chrishoney/dieselrobin/docs/dieselrules.md

 to play solo, but can be frustrating (or boring, in the case of overpowered combos) in an ad-hoc team environment.
 Combos of the latter nature may be replaced at the discretion of the organizers.
-In addition, some number of randomly chosen combos will be replaced.
+In addition, some number of randomly chosen combos may be replaced.
 All replacements will come from the oldwon pool.

 **Time Frame**